telexintegrations/ekefan-go/README.md

 - To ensure the integration works, send a few more requests using your API testing client, to `http://localhost:8080/test-error` but **don't** simulate the request.

-- At the set interval telex will notify you of the test errors.
+- At the set interval (1 minute) Telex will notify you of the test errors.

 ## Future Upgrades and Features